sopesamuel/sopesamuel/README.md

-- 👋 Hi, I’m Mosope Fasusi
+- 👨🏿‍💻 I'm a Full Stack Engineer/Developer
-- 👀 I’m interested in ...
-JavaScript and Web 3
+- 👀 I’m interested in blockchain technologies
-- 🌱 I’m currently learning ...
-Web 3
+-  I’m currently learning frontend frameworks and blockchain languages.
 - 💞️ I’m looking to collaborate on ...
 Web 3
 - 📫 How to reach me ...